 5. Your Offer is Not Valuable

-All inbound campaigns lead up to some sort of bottom-funnel offer, e.g. free consultation, assessment, or estimate.
+All inbound marketing campaigns lead up to some sort of bottom-funnel offer (e.g., free consultation, assessment, or estimate).
+This asset should provide an answer to the key problem that has led the user to your site.

-As your customer makes their way through the funnel, they expect that the end result is what will solve their problem.
+As your customer makes their way through the funnel, they expect that the end result is what will solve this problem.
 If your deliverable doesn’t meet this expectation, your campaign will fail.

 6. You Neglect the Reporting Stage

 It is critically important to pay attention to the metrics of your inbound campaign.
-How can you expect to improve if you don’t analyze your performance?
+How can you expect to improve if you don’t analyze marketing performance?

 These metrics show you what your prospects are responding to, and the content that is most important.
 These valuable insights can inform future strategies or even expand your current strategy with more content or additional offers.